vim55/Justtweet-Web-Application/README.md

 # Justtweet-Web-Application
 Tweetter like interface for posting

+This is a clean version of the code, so npm node models is included due to large file size So for both frontend and backend end to work, you are required to install the npm node modules

+for Frontend react:
+run
+1. npm init react-app my-app-name
+2. replace the front-end files in this repo with your generated react application.

+for backend express:
+1. npm install -g express-generator
+2. express
+3. replace the back-end files in this repo with your generated express application.

 ## JustTweet

 To run the JustTweet program, make sure the justtweet_backend is running: